laravel/nova-docs/4.0/resources/fields.md

 ]))->limit(1),
 ```

-Panels with a defined field limit will display a **Show All Fields** button in order to allow the user to view all of the defined fields.
+Panels with a defined field limit will display a **Show All Fields** button in order to allow the user to view all of the defined fields when needed.

 ## Sortable Fields